The Bolick Foundation

 Success Rates

 Specific success rates are not publicly disclosed.
-However, the foundation made 272 grants in 2024 and 239 grants in 2023, demonstrating substantial grant activity across hundreds of organizations annually.
+However, the foundation made 272 grants in 2024 and 239 grants in 2023, demonstrating substantial grant activity across hundreds of organisations annually.

 Reapplication Policy